alecramsay/pg/docs/_pages/example.markdown

 <h3>Ratings vs. Baseline</h3>

-[Then the ratings for the Official and the five Notable Maps that maximizing proportionality, competitiveness, minority representation, compactness, and splitting are compared to the ratings of the baseline map.
+[Then the ratings for the official and the five notable maps that maximizing proportionality, competitiveness, minority representation, compactness, and splitting are compared to the ratings of the baseline map.
 First with a set of pairwise radar diagrams.]